thmsmlr/instructor_ex/README.md

 <!-- Docs -->

-Instructor.ex is a spiritual port of the great [Instructor Python Library](https://github.com/jxnl/instructor) by [@jxnlco](https://twitter.com/jxnlco), check out his [talk](https://www.youtube.com/watch?v=yj-wSRJwrrc) on youtube.
+ Structured prompting for LLMs.
+Instructor is a spiritual port of the great [Instructor Python Library](https://github.com/jxnl/instructor) by [@jxnlco](https://twitter.com/jxnlco), check out his [talk on YouTube](https://www.youtube.com/watch?v=yj-wSRJwrrc).

-This library brings structured prompting to LLMs.
-Instead of receiving text as output, Instructor will coax the LLM to output valid JSON that maps directly to the provided Ecto schema.
-If the LLM fails to do so, or provides values that do not pass your validations, it will provide you utilities to automatically retry with the LLM to correct errors.
+ The Instructor library is useful for coaxing an LLM to return JSON that maps to an Ecto schema that you provide, rather than the default unstructured text output.
+If you define your own validation logic, Instructor can automatically retry prompts when validation fails (returning natural language error messages to the LLM, to guide it when making corrections).

-By default it's designed to be used with the [OpenAI API](https://platform.openai.com/docs/api-reference/chat-completions/create), however it provides an extendable adapter behavior to work with [ggerganov/llama.cpp](https://github.com/ggerganov/llama.cpp) and [Bumblebee (Coming Soon!)](https://github.com/elixir-nx/bumblebee).
+Instructor is designed to be used with the [OpenAI API](https://platform.openai.com/docs/api-reference/chat-completions/create) by default, but it also works with [llama.cpp](https://github.com/ggerganov/llama.cpp) and [Bumblebee](https://github.com/elixir-nx/bumblebee) (Coming Soon!) by using an extendable adapter behavior.

-At its simplest, usage is pretty straightforward,
+At its simplest, usage is pretty straightforward:

+1. Create an ecto schema, with a `@doc` string that explains the schema definition to the LLM.
+2. Define a `validate_changeset/1` function on the schema, and use the `Instructor.Validator` macro in order for Instructor to know about it.
+2. Make a call to `Instructor.chat_completion/1` with an instruction for the LLM to execute.

+You can use the `max_retries` parameter to automatically, iteratively go back and forth with the LLM to try fixing validation errorswhen they occur.

 ```elixir
 defmodule SpamPrediction do